How Hospice Helps Reduce Stress for Caregivers in Monterey, Santa Cruz, and San Benito Counties

 Emotional Support for Caregivers and Families

 Hospice recognizes that caregiving is not only physically demanding but emotionally challenging as well.
-Hospice social workers and chaplains provide compassionate emotional support, helping caregivers process stress, grief, and difficult conversations.
-This level of support helps caregivers feel heard, understood, and less isolated.
+Our social workers and chaplains provide compassionate support, helping caregivers process stress, grief, and difficult conversations.

 Hospice Care Supports the Whole Family

-Hospice care is about more than medical support—it’s about improving quality of life for both patients and caregivers.
-By reducing caregiver stress, hospice helps families throughout Monterey, Santa Cruz, and San Benito Counties navigate this season with greater confidence, comfort, and peace of mind.
+Hospice is about more than medical support.
+It's about improving quality of life for both patients and caregivers, and helping families throughout Monterey, Santa Cruz, and San Benito Counties navigate this season with greater confidence, comfort, and peace of mind.

-If you or someone you love is experiencing caregiver stress and wondering how hospice care might help, speaking with a hospice nurse can provide clarity and support.
-At Universal Health Net, families can call and speak directly with a nurse to learn more about hospice services available in their community.
+If you or someone you love is experiencing caregiver stress and wondering how hospice might help, we'd encourage you to reach out.
+At Universal Health Net, you can call and speak directly with a nurse to learn more about the services available in your community.

 Next